minal2799/minal2799/README.md

 I'm especially interested in **medallion architecture, cloud data warehousing, and data storytelling**, and I continuously strengthen my skills by building practical, hands-on projects that reflect how data engineering and analytics are used in real organizations.

-✨ **My goal** is to grow as a data professional and contribute to impactful, data-driven decision-making in a full-time **Data Engineer or Data Analyst** role.
+✨ **My goal** is to grow as a data professional and contribute to impactful, data-driven decision-making in a full-time **Data Engineer/Data Analyst/Analytics engineer** role.

 ---